conradakunga/Blog/_posts/2025-07-18-sending-email-in-c-net-part-2-delivery.md

 };
 ```

-In our next post, we will look at how to set up a SMTP server specifically for testing purposes.
+In our next post, we will look at how to send email through [Gmail](https://www.gmail.com).

 ### TLDR